bookingcom/nanotube/docs/metrics.md

 8. `processing_duration_seconds_bucket` Histogram with time to process each record.
 9. `active_connections` number of current connections to nanotube.
 Updated every time someone connects and disconnects to the Nanotube.
 10. `open_in_connections_total` number of incoming connections to nanotube.
 Updated every time someone connects to Nanotube.

+TODO (grzkv): Move this closer to the code to make sure it stays updated.